 The Revised Common Lectionary Bible Study team hopes that these suggestions will be helpful and that church members will be able to stay in touch with each other in meaningful and productive activities during this unusual period in our lives.

-For more information on leading a Zoom or Webex virtual meeting, see the accompanying article Conducting Bible Studies During the COVID-19 Virus Pandemic.
+For more information on leading an online virtual meeting, see the accompanying article Conducting Bible Studies During the COVID-19 Virus Pandemic.